Rodrigo Arango Velásquez

-Rodrigo Arango Velásquez (March 4, 1925 – December 27, 2008) was the second Catholic Bishop of the Diocese of Buga, Colombia.
+Rodrigo Arango Velásquez (4 March 1925 – 27 December 2008) was the second Catholic Bishop of the Diocese of Buga, Colombia.
 He was the first Colombian Bishop of the Sulpician order.

-Born in Betania, Colombia, he was ordained to the priesthood on June 3, 1950.
-On January 29, 1981, Pope John Paul II appointed him auxiliary bishop of the Roman Catholic Archdiocese of Medellín, Colombia and he was ordained a bishop on March 25, 1981.
-On January 17, 1985, Pope John Paul II appointed him Bishop of the Diocese of Buga.
-He retired on January 19, 2001.
+Born in Betania, Colombia, he was ordained to the priesthood on 3 June 1950.
+On 29 January 1981, Pope John Paul II appointed him auxiliary bishop of the Roman Catholic Archdiocese of Medellín, Colombia and he was ordained a bishop on 25 March 1981.
+On 17 January 1985, Pope John Paul II appointed him Bishop of the Diocese of Buga.
+He retired on 19 January 2001.